 Contents of this article:

-Possible health benefits of consuming parsley
+Possible health benefits

-Laboratory and animal studies have shown that myricetin can lower blood sugars and decrease insulin resistance; it also appears to provide anti-inflammatory effects and reduce excess fat from the blood.
+Laboratory and animal studies have demonstrated that myricetin can lower blood sugar levels and decrease insulin resistance.
+It also appears to provide anti-inflammatory effects and remove excess fat from the blood.

 3) Improving bone health